spoonapps/docs/reference/command_line/run.md

 #### Selecting VM version

 A specific VM version can be selected by using the `--vm=version` flag.
 If the selected version is lower than the minimum version that is required by spoon.exe, then the minimum version will be used instead.

+# JSON output

+When `--format=json` option was passed this command will provide output in JSON format.
+It will contain either a `container` array with information about created container or an `error` object if command failed.